 Status: Common regular spring and fall migrant west and central, uncommon east.
 Fairly common regular breeder west.
-Rare casual winter visitor from the North Platte and Platte River Valleys south.
+Rare regular winter visitor from the North Platte and Platte River valleys south and Missouri River Valley.

 Documentation: Specimen: UNSM ZM7025, 20 Jun 1901 Indian Creek, Sioux Co.

 Taxonomy: No subspecies are recognized (Jaramillo and Burke 1999, Gill and Donsker 2017), although Pyle (1997) recognized three weakly-differentiated subspecies, minusculus of coastal Oregon and California, brewsteri, breeding from northwest Territories to northern Oregon and Wisconsin, wintering from California to Georgia, and cyanocephalus, breeding from Oregon to California east to southern Wyoming and northern New Mexico, wintering to California and south Texas.

 If these subspecies are recognized, cyanocephalus is the Nebraska breeding subspecies, and both it and brewsteri migrate through the state.

 Changes since 2000: Brewer’s Blackbird has expanded its breeding range southward in the Panhandle since 2007; for many years it bred only on or near the Pine Ridge.
 This expansion is probably related to expansion of the breeding populations in southeast Wyoming and northeast Colorado which adjoin the Nebraska border.